physics-faas/OpenWhisk-Cluster-Availability-Monitor/README.md

 docker run -d -e CLUSTERS_CONFIG='{"cluster1": {"OW_URL": "<ow_url>","OW_CREDS": "<user>:<pass>"},"clusterN": {"OW_URL": "ow_url","OW_CREDS": "<ow_user>:<ow_pass>"}}' cluster-availability-monitor
 ```

-### Usage
-Once installed, the application will start monitoring the availability of the specified clusters (AWS and Azure in this case) and update the Reasoning Framework with the availability scores every minute.
-It will also log important information and errors in the console.

 ### Configuration
 Before running the application, you must configure the OpenWhisk clusters to be monitored through the CLUSTERS_CONFIG environment variable.
 This JSON object should map cluster names to objects containing the OW_URL and OW_CREDS properties for each cluster.